-By 3 months Lifts head up when held at your shoulder ---- ---------- --

-Lifts head up when on tummy

-By 4 months• Keeps head in midline and bring hands to chest when lying on back

-Lifts head and supports self on forearms on tummyHolds head steady when supported in sitting position

-• Rolls from back to stomach or stomach to back

-Pushes up on hands when on tummy

-• Sits on floor with support

-By 9 months • Sits on floor without support

-• Moves self forward on tummy or rolls continuously to get item

-Stands with support

-By 12 months • Gets up to a sitting position on own

-· Pulls to stand at furniture

-Walks holding onto hands or furniture

-By 18 months • Walks alone

-• Crawls up stairs

-• Plays in a squat position

-By 2 years • Walks backwards or sideways pulling a toy

-• Jumps on the spot

-Kicks a ball

-By 3 years • Stands on one foot briefly

-Climbs stairs with minimal or no support

-Kicks a ball forcefully

-Stands on one foot for one to three seconds without support

-Goes up stairs alternating feetRides a tricycle using foot peddles

-• Walks on a straight line without stepping off

-By 5 years • Hops on one foot

-Throws and catches a ball successfully most of the time

-Plays on playground equipment without difficulty and safely

-Problem signs...if a child is experiencing any of the following, consider this a red flag:
+By 3 months Lifts head up when held at your shoulder Lifts head up when on tummy By 4 months Keeps head in midline and bring hands to chest when lying on back Lifts head and supports self on forearms on tummy Holds head steady when supported in sitting position By 6 months Rolls from back to stomach or stomach to back Pushes up on hands when on tummy Sits on floor with support By 9 months Sits on floor without support Moves self forward on tummy or rolls continuously to get item Stands with support By 12 months Gets up to a sitting position on own Pulls to stand at furniture Walks holding onto hands or furniture By 18 months Walks alone Crawls up stairs Plays in a squat position By 2 years Walks backwards or sideways pulling a toy Jumps on the spot Kicks a ball By 3 years Stands on one foot briefly Climbs stairs with minimal or no support Kicks a ball forcefully By 4 years Stands on one foot for one to three seconds without support Goes up stairs alternating feet Rides a tricycle using foot peddles Walks on a straight line without stepping off By 5 years Hops on one foot Throws and catches a ball successfully most of the time Plays on playground equipment without difficulty and safely experiencing any of the following, consider this a red flag: ead in the middle to turn and look left and right

-- Baby is unable to hold head in the middle to turn and look left and right - Unable to walk with heels down four months after starting to walk - Asymmetry (i.e. a difference between two sides of body; or body too stiff or too floppy)
+- ☐ Unable to walk with heels down four months after starting to walk - Asymmetry (i.e. a difference between two sides of body; or body too stiff or too floppy)

-If there are concerns, advise the parent to contact Early Intervention Services at 1-888-703-5437 or a physician, who can refer to Community Care Access Centre for assessment by a physiotherapist.
-Parents can also contact a private physiotherapist (not covered by OHIP).
+If there are concerns, advise the parent to contact the family physician for a referral to Grandview Children's Centre at 1-800-304-6180 ext 2259 for an assessment with a physiotherapist, or visit the website at www.grtc.ca.
+Parents may also contact a private physiotherapist (not covered by OHIP).
+Or Durham Infant Development at 1-800-841-2729